 One question that you may have had on your mind is, why do bees make honey?
 It’s something that we have all wondered at some point.
 We have seen bees flying about and pollinating flowers.
 They go to their beehive to make honey.
 But what is the natural purpose of this?
 Also, are we harming bees by taking their honey?
 In this article, we will tell you the exact reasons why bees make honey and also give you more details about the process itself.

-Firstly, we will tackle the common question that tends to be on many people’s minds.
-This is the question of why do bees make honey.
-The short answer is that they need honey to eat during the winter months.
+The short answer to why do bees make honey is that they need honey to eat during the winter months.
 It is easy for them to store away so that they can consume it when there are fewer flowers for bees around.
 Their main food source is pollen and nectar, and this tends to be in short supply for bees in winter months.
 Therefore, the colony makes honey as a way for them to survive these months.

 How Much Honey Does a Bee Make?

 If you were wondering how much honey one bee makes, then the answer may surprise you.
 A honeybee will typically make around 1/12th of a teaspoon of honey in this time period, which is their entire lifespan.
 That really is a tiny amount, but it shows the power of multiple bees.
 A hive of bees has to fly over 55,000 miles to collect a pound of honey.
 These figures are simply staggering to consider, and they really put things into perspective.

 The next question that most people will have is how do bees make honey.
 Luckily for you, we will go through how bees make honey step by step below.

 - Honey bees collect nectar, which is a sugary juice from flowers through foraging.

 - The nectar is passed on bee to bee through worker hives.